slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
-> *"If you can’t sell yourself in 1 sentence you won’t be able to sell yourself in several paragraphs."  -- shl@x*
 > *"Sales is basically just be decent enough at something and let people like you.
 Nobody gives a shit how smart you are."  -- skylarromines@x*
 > *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*
 > *"Cheap prices are only cheap if your time has no value.*